redis/Redis-Insight-Guides/src/quick-guides/triggers-and-functions/loading-a-library.md

-When creating a new library we add the code to the command.
-The code need to contain a prologue where we define which engine is used, the name of the library and the minimum API version to use.
+When creating a new library we add the code using the `TFUNCTION LOAD` command.
+The code needs to contain a prologue where we define which engine is used, the name of the library, and the minimum API version to use.

 ```redis Upload library
 TFUNCTION LOAD